mr-south-guo/multicall-sh-runner/README.md

   - An tiny open-source utility to run commands as admin, from [here](http://code.kliu.org/misc/elevate/).
   - This file is **optional**.
 You don't need it if you are not planning to use the "Run as admin automatically" feature.
 (You can always start the _runner_ as admin manually.)
   - It can be in the same directory as the _runner_, or in the `PATH`.
+- `hardlink-runner.cmd`
+  - A utility script to hardlink one _runner_ to multiple _runners_ for a set of sh-scripts, so that you don't have to do it one-by-one.
+  - If running it without parameters, it will create _runners_ for all the sh-script in the same directory, by hard-linking from `sh-runner.cmd`.
+  - Use option `-h` to show help messages for more usage details.
+  - This file is **optional**.

 ### Example files